ConstraintFlow: A DSL for Specification and Verification of Neural Network Analyses: Evaluation

 \subsection{Writing existing DNN Certifiers in \cf}

-We investigated diverse state-of-the-art DNN certifiers based on Abstract Interpretation, including DeepPoly~\cite{deeppoly}, CROWN~\cite{zhang2018crown}, DeepZ~\cite{deepz}, RefineZono~\cite{refinezono}, Vegas~\cite{forwardbackward}, and ReluVal~\cite{interval}.
+We investigated diverse state-of-the-art DNN certifiers based on Abstract Interpretation, including DeepPoly~\cite{deeppoly}, CROWN~\cite{zhang2018crown}, DeepZ~\cite{deepz}, RefineZono~\cite{refinezono}, Vegas~\cite{forwardbackward}, and IBP~\cite{interval} (Interval Bound Propagation).
 These widely used DNN certifiers cover a variety of abstract domains, transformers, and flow directions.
-The \cf codes for these DNN certifiers are presented in Appendix~\ref{appendix:casestudies}.
 In \cf, these certifiers can be specified declaratively, requiring substantially fewer Lines of Code (LOCs).
 For instance, in \cf, the abstract shape requires only 1 line, and the abstract transformers for these certifiers can be expressed in less than 45 LOCs.
-This contrasts sharply with existing frameworks~\cite{eran, Lirpa:20}, where abstract shapes demand over 50 LOCs, and abstract transformers comprise 1000s of lines of intricate, unverified code in general-purpose programming languages.
-For complex DNN operations like Attention layers, existing DNN certifiers specify transformers for the primitive operations like \cfkeywords{Sigmoid}, \cfkeywords{Tanh}, etc, which are then composed for the final transformer.
-All of these transformers can be specified succinctly in \cf. Detailed transformers for primitives like \cfkeywords{Max} and \cfkeywords{Mult} are showcased in Figure~\ref{fig:attention}, with additional examples (\cfkeywords{Sigmoid}, etc.) available in Appendix~\ref{appendix:casestudies}.
-Notably, \cf can also handle various flow directions effectively.
-For instance, the Vegas certifier~\cite{forwardbackward}, which employs both forward and backward flows, is easily expressed in \cf. We provide the code for the Vegas certifier in Figure~\ref{fig:fbincomplete}.
-The abstract shape is the same as the DeepPoly abstract shape discussed above.
-The transformer for the forward direction is the same as the DeepPoly analysis, while the transformer for the backward analysis replaces operations like $\relu$ with $\revrelu$.
+This contrasts sharply with existing frameworks~\cite{eran,Lirpa20}, where abstract shapes demand over 50 LOCs, and abstract transformers comprise 1000s of lines of intricate, unverified code in general-purpose programming languages.
+Notably, we can also handle various flow directions effectively.
+For instance, the Vegas certifier~\cite{forwardbackward}, which employs both forward and backward flows, is easily expressed in \cf. The transformer for the forward direction is the same as the DeepPoly analysis, while the transformer for the backward analysis replaces operations like $\relu$ with $\revrelu$.